 Diarrhea in Children: A Merck Manual of Patient Symptoms podcast

-Diarrhea is a very common pediatric concern and causes 2 to 3 million deaths/yr worldwide.
+Diarrhea is a very common pediatric concern and causes about 1.5 million deaths/yr worldwide.
 It accounts for about 9% of hospitalizations in the US among children aged < 5 yr.

 Mechanisms of diarrhea may include the following:

 Osmotic diarrhea results from the presence of nonabsorbable solutes in the GI tract, as with lactose intolerance.
 Fasting for 2 to 3 days stops osmotic diarrhea.

 Secretory diarrhea results from substances (eg, bacterial toxins) that increase secretion of chloride ions and water into the intestinal lumen.
 Secretory diarrhea does not stop with fasting.

 Inflammatory diarrhea is associated with conditions that cause inflammation or ulceration of the intestinal mucosa (eg, Crohn disease, ulcerative colitis).
 The resultant outpouring of plasma, serum proteins, blood, and mucous increases fecal bulk and fluid content.

 Malabsorption may result from osmotic or secretory mechanisms or conditions that lead to less surface area in the bowel.
 Conditions such as pancreatic insufficiency and short bowel syndrome and conditions that speed up transit time cause diarrhea due to decreased absorption.